-Ok, so you’ve worked out your bra size.
+Ok, so you know your bra size.
 That’s great, but we’re only halfway there on our journey to finding the perfect bra fit.
 Size is incredibly important when choosing the right bra, but not paying enough attention to shape and style can undo all that good work.
-When you’re shopping for a bra that fits just right, it’s important to take into account your breast shape to find the right type and style of bra and ultimately the perfect fit.
+When you’re shopping for a bra that fits just right, it’s important to consider your breast shape to find the right type and style of bra and ultimately the perfect fit.

-Here are a few of the bra styles that you might consider and the breast shapes that they’re often the best fit for.
-Remember, finding a great bra that makes you feel great is about a combination of factors.
-Of course, this includes size and shape, but it must also be something you feel looks good and gives you the confidence you need to feel empowered.
+Here are a few bra styles you might consider and the breast shapes that they’re often the best fit for.
+Remember, finding a bra that makes you feel great is about a combination of factors.
+Of course, this includes size and shape, but it must also look good and give you the confidence you need to feel empowered.

 A push up bra is a favourite of women with many different breast shapes.
 The ability of the bra to push the bust up towards the centre of the chest can help to create great cleavage.
-These bras can offer support for women with larger breasts and help give shape and cleavage for women with a smaller bust.
+These bras can offer support for full chested women making them a good bra for big breasts and help give shape and cleavage for women with a smaller bust.

 Explore Push Up Bras

 Plunge bras offer all the cleavage of a push up bra without any additional uplift.
 This means that the breasts sit lower and are pushed together to create a cleavage.
 A plunge bra is ideal if you have larger breasts that sit lower or are more side set (naturally sit to the side).